Manjil-sharma/Microsoft-Azure-Fundamentals/README.md

 #### Dedicated Server

-:blue_diamond: Dedicated servers are one physical machine dedicated to a single business.<br>
+: Large_blue_diamond : Dedicated servers are one physical machine dedicated to a single business.<br>